Marginal treatment effects in the absence of instrumental variables: Identification

+It is worth mentioning that our strategy naturally features over-identification in the sense that if there is a pair of points satisfying Assumption NL2, then there must be infinitely many pairs of points for which NL2 holds, because $X^{C}$ is continuously distributed.
+Moreover, there will generally be more than one value of $X^{D}$ that satisfies Assumptions S, as illustrated by the application in Section \ref {sec:application}.
+Such values of $X^{D}$ can be taken as alternative benchmarks, under which Assumption NL may hold for another set of (pairs of) points of $X^{C}$.
+Consequently, the identification can be represented as the average of solutions over all (pairs of) points of $X^{C}$ satisfying Assumption NL and over all values of $X^{D}$ satisfying Assumptions S.

-This result allows practitioners to include all the relevant observed characteristics into both treatment and outcome equations, without imposing any exclusion or full independence assumptions.
-Under Theorem \ref {theorem:main}, the conventional causal parameters can also be identified without an instrument, provided that the support of $P$ contains 0 and/or 1 (which implies the identifiability of $g_{d}\left( 0\right) $ and/or $ g_{d}\left( 1\right) $):
+According to (\ref{MTEiden}), Theorem \ref{theorem:main} implies the identification of MTE in the absence of IVs.
+Specifically, This result allows practitioners to include all the relevant observed characteristics into both treatment and outcome equations, without imposing any exclusion or full independence assumptions.
+Under Theorem \ref{theorem:main}, the conventional causal parameters can also be identified without instruments, provided that the support of $P$ contains 0 and/or 1 (which implies identifiability of $g_{d}\left( 0\right) $ and/or $g_{d}\left( 1\right) $):